#897 √ wontfix

 Michael Koziarski August 25th, 2008 @ 03:03 PM

-• → Assigned user changed from “” to “Joshua Peek”
+• Assigned user set to “josh”

 I still feel that this is better handled by you writing your own assertion